puppetlabs/puppet-strings/CONTRIBUTING.md

 ## Submit an issue

-We use GitHub Issues for issue tracking on puppet-strings.
+We use GitHub Issues for issue tracking on openvox-strings.

 Before you submit your issue, take a minute to...